qv1ntv5/OSEP/ClientSideAttacks/MicrosoftOffice/README.md

 #### Attack Presentation.

-The client-side attacks based on Microsoft Office is one type of attacke that involves the macros Microsoft Office tools feature to in a procedure that leads to RCE on victim's host.
-The language the macros of Microsoft Office are based of is VBA.
+The client-side attacks based on Microsoft Office's programs is a type of attack that involves the macros feature of Microsoft Office tools in a procedure that leads to RCE on victim's host.
+This macros are based in VBA.

-In this repository we can find some scripts and procedures to craft and test macros that run arbitrary code when gets open.
+In this repository we can find some scripts and procedures to craft and test macros that run arbitrary code when this gets open.

 <br>

 #### How to make a Macro.

-The macro is a document which consist in a script built in VBA that get stored along with a Microsoft Office's document and get executed in certains conditions when some user interacts with this document.
+The macro is a document which consist in a script built in VBA that get stored along with a Microsoft Office's document and get executed in certains conditions when some user interacts with it.

 In order to create a macro from a VBA script we follow the nexts steps: